Parental rights at work

 - share care of the child with your spouse, civil partner or joint adopter, the child's other parent, or your partner (if they live with you and the child)

-- have had the same employer for at least 26 weeks by the end of the 15th week before the due date (or placement date)
+- be the employee of the same employer for at least 26 weeks by the end of the 15th week before the due date (or the date the child is matched with you)

 - still be employed by your employer until the week before you take any shared parental leave

-- have been working for at least 26 weeks - these don’t have to be continuous
+- have been working for at least 26 weeks - these don’t have to be continuous, and this includes self-employment

 - have earned at least £30 a week on average in 13 of the 66 weeks

-You can get more details of the shared parental leave scheme from GOV.UK.
+You can get more details of the shared parental leave and pay scheme from GOV.UK.

 Adoption leave and pay